PaperMC/docs/docs/velocity/admin/how-to/security.md

   server)
 - Not viable on a shared host

-## Using an Encrypted Tunnel
+## Using an encrypted tunnel

-This is a variation on "Binding To `localhost`", but instead of hosting all your servers on a single physical server, you will set up an encrypted tunnel between each of your servers, and make sure the server only listens for incoming connections from the tunnel.
+This is a variation of binding to `localhost`, but instead of hosting all your servers on a single physical server, you will set up an encrypted tunnel between each of your servers, and make sure the server only listens for incoming connections from the tunnel.
 There are many different solutions, ranging from VPN solutions such as [WireGuard](https://www.wireguard.com),